CerebralAdvantage/dailies/2018/11Nov/d181109/README.md

 # CSS
-### fake form
+### Form Follows Form

- This is a stab at recreating the "visual" of a form.
-It's better than nothing.
+ Recreating the "visual" of a form.
+This is the design only.